Top 10 Youngest Premier League Player (Currently Ranked)

 Also Read: Ranking the 10 Best Young Football Players in the world – 2025

-4. Adam Wharton (England)
+4. Adam Wharton (21 Years/Midfielder)

 Adam Wharton has quietly become a crucial cog in Crystal Palace’s midfield since arriving from Blackburn.
 A composed ball-winner with great spatial awareness, Wharton has helped stabilize Palace’s midfield during a transitional period.
 His ability to intercept, recycle possession, and move the ball forward has been crucial.

-3. Carlos Baleba (Cameroon)
+3. Carlos Baleba (21 Years/Midfielder)

 Carlos Baleba has been one of the standout young midfielders this season for Brighton & Hove Albion, stepping into the massive void left by Moisés Caicedo.
 A relentless box-to-box force, Baleba has impressed with his powerful runs, pressing ability, and long-range shooting.

 His strength on and off the ball makes him a key figure in Brighton’s high-tempo style.
 At 21, he’s already bossing midfields against the league’s best, and his upward trajectory shows no signs of slowing.
+Baleba has been one of the youngest player in Premier League but his performance and consistency throughout the season was like a veteran.

-2. Ethan Nwaneri (England)
+2. Ethan Nwaneri (18 Years/Forward)

 Arsenal’s Ethan Nwaneri, the youngest player in Premier League history, has gone from record-breaker to reliable contributor for Arsenal.
-The 17-year-old has played crucial minutes this season, especially when Bukayo Saka needed rest.
+The 18-year-old has played crucial minutes this season, especially when Bukayo Saka needed rest.
 With silky dribbling and sharp passing, he has been fearless against senior opposition.

-1. Myles Lewis-Skelly (England)
+1. Myles Lewis-Skelly (18 Years/Defender)

 Few players have made a more exciting impact this season than Myles Lewis-Skelly.
 The 18-year-old left-back has become a cult hero at Arsenal, not only for his consistent defensive displays but for his iconic goal and celebration against Manchester City.
 His speed, aggression, and intelligent positioning have made him one of the best full-backs in the league.